Explore how glaciers record past atmospheric events and permafrost thawing affects people!

 Educators in Alaska should contact Stacia Backensto at stacia_backensto@nps.gov or 907.455.0669 for information on how to borrow the kits – there are sets in Fairbanks and at Denali and Kenai Fjords National Parks that can be mailed out to teachers around the state.

-Educators outside of Alaska should contact the NSEOC through the loan applications below.
+Colorado Educators should contact the NSEOC through the loan applications below.

 When one tugs at a single thing in nature, he finds it attached to the rest of the world. – John Muir